 - You’ll want to launch your SEO optimized website at least three months before your book publication date; however, if you have the details of your book and vision for your brand longer in advance, don’t hold back.
 You can begin to incorporate the website link into your social media marketing right away, subtly plugging the book in your posts and tweets.

 3) A Network of Contacts: Every author needs to understand the role his/her community can play in marketing a boo.
 They are friends, family, coworkers, local business owners, business partners, alumni groups, and more.
 Identify your team early and formalize an email list.
 Think of people outside of your core networks such as reader groups interested in competing authors, similar-minded writers, and writing peers/fellow writing club attendees.
 Message your team to let them know you’re going to be calling on them in unique ways to play a role in support of your book launch.

 - As you near your publication date, reach back out to your network list and give them the specifics such as publication date, synopsis, target reader, etc. Also, ask them to share the news with their networks.
 For example, provide your contacts with a ready-made social media post that they can easily share.
 Of course, you’ll want to ask anyone interested in purchasing your book to please take the next step to leave a review.

 Successful platforms to market books require many elements, but most everything will extend from the items mentioned above.
-Successful authors need to think ahead about their publicity and promotion needs and plan accordingly.
-It’s an enormous achievement to write a book, but making sure it succeeds and is widely ready is a nearly equivalent task.
+Therefore, authors need to think ahead about their publicity and promotion needs and plan accordingly.
+It’s an enormous achievement to write a book, but making sure it succeeds and is widely read is a nearly equivalent task.
 If you’re trying to find out more about building a platform to market your book, visit other Smith Publicity website pages for advice.